bevyengine/bevy/examples/README.md

 [Animated Mesh](../examples/animation/animated_mesh.rs) | Plays an animation on a skinned glTF model of a fox [Animated Mesh Control](../examples/animation/animated_mesh_control.rs) | Plays an animation from a skinned glTF with keyboard controls
-[Animated Mesh Events](../examples/animation/animated_mesh_events.rs) | Plays an animation from a skinned glTF with events [Animated Transform](../examples/animation/animated_transform.rs) | Create and play an animation defined by code that operates on the `Transform` component
+[Animated Mesh Events](../examples/animation/animated_mesh_events.rs) | Plays an animation from a skinned glTF with events [Animated Transform](../examples/animation/animated_transform.rs) | Create and play an animation defined by code that operates on the `Transform3d` component
 [Animated UI](../examples/animation/animated_ui.rs) | Shows how to use animation clips to animate UI properties [Animation Events](../examples/animation/animation_events.rs) | Demonstrate how to use animation events [Animation Graph](../examples/animation/animation_graph.rs) | Blends multiple animations together with a graph